-The kiss is assumed to be an integral part of coition.
+The kiss is assumed to be an integral part of the coition.
 The best kiss is the one impressed on humid lips combined with the suction of the lips and tongue, which latter particularly provokes the flow of sweet and fresh saliva.
-It is for the man to bring this about by slightly and softly nibbling his partner's tongue, when her saliva will flow sweet and exquisite, more pleasant than refined honey, and which will not mix with the saliva of her mouth.
-This manoeuvre will give the man a trembling sensation, which will run all through his body, and is more intoxicating than wine drink to excess.
+It is for the man to bring this about by slightly and softly nibbling her tongue, when her saliva will flow sweet and exquisite, more pleasant than refined honey, and which will not mix with the saliva of her mouth.
+This manoeuvre will give the man a trembling emotion, which will run all through his body, and is more inoxicating than wine drunk to excess.

-A poet has said:
+A poet has said:-

-In kissing her, I have drunk from her mouth Like a camel that drinks from the redir; Her embrace and the freshness of her mouth Give me a languor that goes to my marrow.
+"In kissing her, I have drunk from her mouth Like a camel that drinks from the redir; 1 Her embrace and the freshness of her mouth Give me a languor that goes to my marrow."